Born in Greenfield Queens County, on the

 organized sports, and competition, the art of fly fishing and tying is slowly

 making its way into history.
 Today most people who call themselves fly tyers, want to spin deer hair and make bugs which are effective for catching fish, they are not very appealing to the eye but are effective.
+Traditional Fly Tying is making a comeback in later years.

 He tied flies for Frank Rickard and WW Doak and Sons,